Republicans running to face Ohio's Democratic US Sen. Sherrod Brown this fall vie for voters' trust

 Between now and March 19, yet-malleable voters could be subjected to some $4.5 million in additional advertising — capping a total for the race that the Columbus-based political ad firm Medium Buying puts at $19 million.

-The conservative Club for Growth, which has endorsed Moreno and touted his business successes in previous advertising, plans to spend another $2.9 million against LaRose, and possibly Dolan.
+The conservative Club for Growth Action, which has endorsed Moreno and touted his business successes in previous advertising, plans to spend another $2.9 million against Dolan.
 PACs supporting Dolan and LaRose plan to spend a combined $1.4 million attacking Moreno.

 Television isn't the only place where the slams are taking place.

-Note: This story was first published on March 6, 2024.
-It was updated on March 7, 2024 to correct the targets of Club for Growth Action’s $2.9 million in planned ad spending.
-The group is targeting candidate Matt Dolan, not both Dolan and candidate Frank LaRose.